Sports Coach Logo Sports Coach Training Principles Fitness Components

 Loosen Up Your Muscles

-Once you have started to lower your heart rate with a dynamic cool-down, it is also good to take a few minutes for some static stretching.
+Once you have started to lower your heart rate with a dynamic cool-down, taking a few minutes for some static stretching is also good.

-You do not need to take a ton of time to stretch, but you should try to spend 30-60 seconds on each muscle group you targeted during your workout.
+You do not need to take a ton of time to stretch, but you should spend 30-60 seconds on each muscle group you targeted during your workout.

-If you are not sure where to start when it comes to stretching, try following along with a short yoga video.
-There are many free videos to choose from online, and many are broken down into different categories, so you can find one that will specifically help you stretch the muscles you focused on during your training session.
+If you are unsure where to start with stretching, follow along with a short yoga video.
+There are many free videos to choose from online, and many are broken down into different categories so you can find one that will help you stretch the muscles you focus on during your training session.

 Meditate

-In addition to taking a few minutes to stretch, you should also take a minute or two to meditate.
+In addition to stretching for a few minutes, you should also meditate for a minute or two.

 Post-workout meditation has many physical and mental health benefits, including the following: